hanami/guides/content/v2.3/actions/formats-and-media-types.md

 end
 ```

-If you configure a format on a base action class, then it will be inherited by all its subclasses.
+If you accept a format on a base action class, then it will be inherited by all its subclasses.

 ```ruby
 # app/action.rb